 When searching for an insurance plan, first determine what type of health plan is best for you.
-There are two general types of plans: indemnity or managed-care.
+There are 2 general types of plans: indemnity or managed-care.
 Indemnity plans (or fee-for-service plans) offer more choice of healthcare providers, but are usually more expensive and require members to do more paperwork.
 Managed-care plans have agreements with a network of providers, which allows your out-of-pocket costs to be reduced.

 Managed-care plans include preferred provider organizations (PPOs), health maintenance organizations (HMOs), individual practice associations (IPAs), and point-of service (POS) plans.
 Briefly, HMOs require members to be referred to specialists by primary care doctors, but are usually the least expensive option.
 PPOs allow members to see specialists within the network and without prior approval.
 POS plans are more flexible (and more expensive), offering members some coverage when referring themselves outside of the plan.
 IPAs are HMOs that contract with individual practitioners or an association of practices to provide health care services in return for a negotiated fee.
 The IPA compensates physicians according to a fee schedule.

 Where do you begin your search for health plan options?
 You can ask friends, family members, or colleagues if they know of a reputable insurance agent.
 You can also locate an agent through a professional organization, such as the

 National Association of Insurance and Financial Advisors, the

 Independent Insurance Agents and Brokers of America.
 And there are numerous websites that provide comparison quotes from multiple insurance companies.

 The Affordable Care Act, which rolled out in early 2014, allows you to shop around for insurance with the new online Marketplace, which may trigger companies to be more competitive so that you can get the best price.
 New features and improvements to the system are expected in future releases.